mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Project philosophies
 --------------------

-How to think about Mayan EDMS when doing changes or adding new features, why things are the way they are in Mayan EDMS.
+How to think about Mayan EDMS when doing changes or adding new features;
+why things are the way they are in Mayan EDMS:

 - Functionality must be as market/sector independent as possible, code for the 95% of use cases.